oar-team/nixos-compose/docs/src/slow-start.md

 ## Description of the files

 ### `flake.nix`
   A file that is key in the reproducibility of project.
-It defines all the dependencies of a project and what it is able to provide as ouputs
+It defines all the dependencies of a project and what it is able to provide as outputs
   You can learn a bit onto how a flake file works [here](https://nix-tutorial.gitlabpages.inria.fr/nix-tutorial/flakes.html).

   This file manages the dependencies and the outputs of a project.
 It has multiple fields :